Baptouuuu/Sy/docs/Form.md

 The data object can be either a POJO (`{}`) or your own custom object (say an entity object).
 The component use [reflection](https://github.com/Baptouuuu/Reflection.js) to inject the data in the object, and supports 3 ways to set the data.
 First it will look for a specific setter (ie: `set{InputName}`), then for a generic setter and will pass the input name and data (ie: `set(inputName, inputValue)`) and in last it will directly set the value in the object (ie: `object[inputName] = inputValue`).

-Here the option object is useful in the case you use the framework validator, in the object you can specify the validation groups used whan calling `form.isValid()`.
+Here the option object is useful in the case you use the framework validator, in the object you can specify the validation groups used when calling `form.isValid()`.
 To specify one, just pass an object like this `{validationGroups: ['group_name']}`.

 Once you have called `createFormBuilder`, you have an instance of [`Sy.Form.FormBuilderInterface`](../src/Form/FormBuilderInterface.js).
 At this point, there's only 3 methods you need to care about: `add`, `setName` and `getForm`.